Muhammad-Usman-DS/Student-Performance-ETL-Analytics/README.md

 ---

 ## Notes
 This project was originally completed as part of an advanced databases course and has been published with instructor approval.
-It has been reorganized, documented, and extended to serve as a portfolio project demonstrating practical skills in data engineering, analytics, and predictive modeling.
+It has been reorganized, documented, and extended to serve as a project demonstrating practical skills in data engineering, analytics, and predictive modeling.

 ---